Italian Greyhound exercise & Fitness Guide

 Exercise by Age

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Italian Greyhounds have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and leg fractures.
+For Italian Greyhounds, the inputs that matter most are a small frame, a minimal shedding coat, and breed-level risk for dental disease and leg fractures.

 Mental Stimulation